The Corporate Governance Review: Ireland

-- athat they have drawn up a compliance policy statement appropriate to their company setting out the company's policies regarding compliance;
+- they have drawn up a compliance policy statement appropriate to their company setting out the company's policies regarding compliance;

-- that appropriate arrangements or structures are in place that are, in the director's opinion, designed to secure material compliance with its relevant obligations; and
+- appropriate arrangements or structures are in place that are, in the director's opinion, designed to secure material compliance with its relevant obligations; and

-- that they have reviewed, during the financial year, the arrangements or structures that have been put in place to secure this material compliance.
+- they have reviewed, during the financial year, the arrangements or structures that have been put in place to secure this material compliance.